 There are certain winter staples that simply warm your soul.
 I admit I feel cliché even saying that phrase to you, but it’s hard to articulate that feeling.
 Family recipes that “take you home” no matter where you are or what your age.
 For me, Crock-Pot stew with big, fat, homemade egg noodles is one of those winter staples.

 But for now, let’s get back to the potato soup!
 YUM.

-Turn This Basic Soup Recipe Into Loaded Potato Soup!
+Turn This Basic Soup Recipe Into Cheesy Ham And Potato Soup!

 Does your family love loaded baked potatoes?
-You can turn this simple potato soup into something GRAND with a few additional topping options.
-Serve the soup with sharp cheddar cheese, sour cream, and fresh bacon bits, and you’ve got loaded potato soup!
+You can turn this simple creamy potato soup into something GRAND with a few additional topping options.
+Serve the soup with sharp cheddar cheese, sour cream, and fresh bacon bits, and you’ve got loaded cheesy ham and potato soup!